Health insurance policies cover many kinds of reproductive care health services; however, abortion coverage can vary based on your health plan.

-If a state has no limitations on abortions, no matter where you receive your health insurance from — Medicaid, Medicare, Obamacare or employer sponsored — you would be able to use your health coverage for an abortion.
+If a state has no limitations on abortion coverage, no matter where you receive your health insurance — Medicaid, Medicare, the ACA marketplace or an employer — you would be able to use your health coverage for an abortion.
 For example, say you are currently on Medicaid in Connecticut.
 If you needed an abortion, you could go to a Planned Parenthood center or another clinic, present your Medicaid card and receive the necessary care at a reduced price, which would show up on your health insurance.

 How expensive is an abortion?

 The cost of an abortion will vary greatly depending on the type of abortion that you receive, which is based on how far along you are in your pregnancy.
 And though you can get an abortion without health insurance, it will cost significantly more money.

 The most common form of abortion is a medical abortion, which terminates a pregnancy through the use of oral medication.
 Sometimes called the abortion pill, it can cost anywhere from $300 to $700 without insurance, depending on where you receive care.
 However, this form of abortion is only effective during the first 10 weeks of your pregnancy.